If you’re wondering how to register a business or trading name, this may help point you in the right direction.

 State administrators were mostly paper form driven

 Annual renewals were delivered through the mail system.
-For instance; If you needed to register, cancel or transfer the business name due to sale of business or business restructure, you simply called the relevant state authority or downloaded a blank form.
+For instance; If you needed to register, cancel or transfer the business name due to the sale of a business or business restructure, you simply called the relevant state authority or downloaded a blank form.

 The completed and executed form was then posted off and duly processed.
 Simple enough.